-Here’s why you should consider upgrading your current process to a digital reservation system.
+Here are five reasons why you should consider upgrading your current process to a digital reservation system.

-As a customer, there’s nothing worse than waiting 30 minutes for a table just to find out that you’ll actually have to wait an hour.
+As a customer, there’s nothing worse than being asked to wait 30 minutes for a table only to end up waiting for more than an hour.
 A reservation system helps businesses optimize restaurant seating layouts, so that they can accommodate more customers and give guests more accurate wait times.
 If the wait becomes longer than anticipated, the host can adjust expectations and offer a complimentary snack or beverage.

 A modern reservation system can send guests automated reservation reminders and waitlist updates via text and email.
-This feature frees the host up to serve customers who are already present, instead of calling incoming guests to ask about their whereabouts.
+This helps reduce no-shows by minimizing the chance your guest forgot their reservation.

 So how do the above benefits affect the bottom line at your restaurant?

-Reservation technology can increase your restaurant’s revenue by maximizing the number of reservations you can manage on any given day.
+Reservation technology can increase your restaurant’s revenue by syncing with your restaurant’s POS and maximizing the number of reservations you can manage on any given day.